|Program Type||Understanding New Zealand: Cultural, Society and Environment - Global Seminar|

 - Historical comparative sociology: Read extracts from the work of sociologist and social scientists, which compare New Zealand to other similar societies

-Liberal Education Fulfillment: Social Science Core, Civic Life and Ethics Theme, Global Perspectives Theme
+Liberal Education Fulfillment: Civic Life & Ethics Theme, Global Perspectives Theme

 This course must be taken A-F. S/N grading is prohibited.